Annual Security Report

 For Employees

-• The Police Department sponsors Front Line Safety/Front Line Service trainings on request, Personal Safety Seminars and several RAD (Rape Aggression Defense) classes offered throughout the classes offered throughout the year.
+• The Police Department sponsors Front Line Safety/Front Line Service trainings on request, Personal Safety Seminars and several R.A.D.
+(Rape Aggression Defense) classes offered throughout the classes offered throughout the year.

 Off Campus Resources